TEALSK12/2nd-semester-introduction-to-computer-science/project_2_zork.md

 * the game has three floors, each floor is made up of 5 rooms.
 A room can have: a sword, a monster, magic stones, up-stairs, down-stairs or nothing
 * left and right move the user to the left room or to the right room.
 An upstairs can move the user to the next level up, a downstairs can move the user down a level.
 * users can pick up swords or magic stones if they walk across them.
 They are no longer in the room once grabbed
-* monsters can be defeated if the user has a sword, both the moster and the sword are removed from the
+* monsters can be defeated if the user has a sword, both the monster and the sword are removed from the
 * boss monster requires a sword and a magic stone to defeat it
 *
 ### Implementation details